WatWowMap/Pogo-Data-Generator/README.md

 // returns the default settings
 ```

-**Local Usage/Testing**
+### Local Usage/Testing

 1. Clone the repo
 2. Install TypeScript compiler `npm install -g typescript`
 3. `tsc` will compile the TS into JS, then you can run `npm run generate`, which will generate a local `masterfile.json` for you to checkout

 - `tsc -w` will auto recompile the TypeScript during development
-- You can play with the input options by changing the scripts in `package.json` or modifying the `base.json` file.
+- You can play with the input options by changing the scripts in `package.json` or modifying the `base.ts` file.
 - `npm run pokeapi`, which will generate a local `masterfile.json` and refresh the data in the `static` folder from PokeAPI
 - `npm run raw` will generate a local `masterfile.json` and with the raw data format